adam-rumpf/mathematica-class-demonstrations/README.md

 [Notebook Link](../master/graph-theory/graph-untangler.nb)

-I wrote this as a tool for myself during my first graph theory course, for the purposes of solving graph isomorphism problems.
-A common way to imagine the problem of determining whether two different embeddings actually represent the same graph is to imagine that the vertices and edges can be moved around.
-If one graph can be manipulated to look like the other, then they must be isomorphic.
+I wrote this as a tool for myself during my first graph theory course for the purposes of solving graph isomorphism problems.
+A common way to try to determine whether two different embeddings actually represent the same graph is to imagine that the vertices and edges can be moved around.
+If one graph can be manipulated to look like the other, then they must be isomorphic, and the physical movements which occurred are a physical representation of the bijection from one graph to the other.

 This file contains a very simple function that accepts a _Mathematica_ Graph object and produces a circular embedding of the graph.
 The vertices can be clicked and dragged to move them around.